andreasolden/simulate_triple_difference/README.md

 The code in this replication package reproduces the rejection rates simulations of our paper on the triple difference estimator (Olden & Møen, 2021).
 It takes raw data from the Population Survey in their fourth interview month, in the Merged Outgoing Rotation Group, from 1979 to 1999, merge it, and simulate treatment effects of varying sizes and differing number of treatment clusters as described in appendix B. This produces all results and table of our paper.
 This can take several days on a standard desktop.

-To reproduce our results, open and run the following scripts (in folder r_scripts), in sequential order as administrator:
+To reproduce our results, open and run the following scripts, located in the folder r_scripts, in sequential order as administrator:

-* simulate_triple_difference.Rproj
+* simulate_triple_difference.Rproj (In main folder)
 * 0_merge.rmd
 * 1_wrangle.rmd
 * 2_simulate.R